Yahyakiani/Css_Notes/Psychology/Theories.md

 from those in the original?
      - **Given By** Thomas Young

   -  **Opponent-process theory of color vision**  there are a blue-yellow pairing, a red-green pairing, and a black-white pairing.
-If an object refl ects light that contains more blue than yellow, it will stimulate the fi ring of the cells sensitive to blue, simultaneously discouraging or inhibiting the fi ring of receptor cells sensitive to yellow—and the object will appear blue.
+If an object reflects light that contains more blue than yellow, it will stimulate the fi ring of the cells sensitive to blue, simultaneously discouraging or inhibiting the fi ring of receptor cells sensitive to yellow—and the object will appear blue.
 If, in contrast, a light contains more yellow than blue, the cells that respond to yellow will